avih7531/Menorah_V3_CandleLight_Only/README.md

 # Menorah_V3_CandleLight_Only
-Ur welcome Daniella...This is all th code you need...all you need to do is add your light show
+Ur welcome Daniella...This is all th code you need...all you need to do is add your light show...just click on "Menorah_V3CandleLight_Only.ino" and that'll be all the code!